BlueEyesSD84/mynewrepo/README.md

 #simple hello world app

-## This is repository is a demo to explain how to push a flask project to github
+## This is repository is a demo to explain how to push a flask project to github.